-There are three courses at the Killarney Golf & Fishing Club and the Killeen golf course is considered to be the best.
+There are two courses at the Killarney Golf & Fishing Club and the Killeen golf course is considered to be the best.
 Killarney is set in its own National Park within the famous Ring of Kerry.
 Here we have some of the most magical and enchanting scenery in Ireland, the Killeen course being set on the banks of Lough Leane, the largest freshwater lake in the southwest.
 The backcloth is the majestic Carrauntoohil, the highest mountain in Ireland, one of the many peaks of the Macgillycuddy's Reeks, and this is the most mountainous region in the Emerald Isle.

 Golf at Killarney dates back to 1891, but the Killeen course is relatively young, opening for play in 1972.
 Eddie Hackett and Billy O’Sullivan originally designed the Killeen.
 It was a complicated project which involved splitting the original Mahoney’s Point course in half and building nine holes on newly purchased land.
 David Jones updated the Killeen course ahead of the 1991 Irish Open, which was won by Nick Faldo.
 The Irish Open returned to the Killarney’s Killeen course in 1992 and once again Faldo triumphed.